menu

 Residents of the town have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 16.32 minutes getting to work every day.

-Being a small town, Pioche - Panaca does not have a public transit system used by locals to get to and from work.
+Pioche - Panaca is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Pioche - Panaca citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.92% of adults 25 and older in Pioche - Panaca have a college degree.
+In terms of college education, Pioche - Panaca is nearly on par with the US average for all cities of 21.84%: 20.92% of adults 25 and older in Pioche - Panaca have a bachelor's degree or advanced degree.

 The per capita income in Pioche - Panaca in 2022 was $30,668, which is lower middle income relative to Nevada and the nation.
 This equates to an annual income of $122,672 for a family of four.
 However, Pioche - Panaca contains both very wealthy and poor people as well.